India surfs into a whole new world: ON A SKATEBOARD

 With what started as a group of 5 enthusiastic individuals transforming a piece of land near HSR layout in Bangalore into a beautiful skateboarding park, there are now 11 skateboarding parks in India.

 Two years ago, the inception of skateboarding potential by these 5 men took the shape of HOLYSTOKED , a company that manufactures skateboards, builds skateboarding parks, holds workshops and promotes the sport via various events.
+Nowadays, finding the right skateboard is already at the tip of your fingertips, online review sites like ScooterAdviser provides in-depth reviews on the best skateboards in the market.

 India’s first skatepark was built in Goa in the year 2003 so India’s association with skateboarding is nearly 10 years old, but over the previous 2 years since Holystoked has mobilized the passion, the sport has acquired a whole new range of enthusiasts.